uai-ufmg/uai-ufmg.github.io/content/projects/researchAndDevelopment/KnowMore/GoDeep/_index.md

   - block: markdown
     content:
       title: Fourth Workshop of the GoDeep project.
       text: '<p>The fourth workshop of the Geoscience Oriented Deep Learning (GoDeep) project took place on March 19 and 20, 2025.
-The event is part of the cooperation agreement between Petrobras and the Uncertainty Artificial Intelligence (LabUAI) laboratory - DCC/UFMG.
-During the two-day event, the results achieved to date were presented, in addition to knowledge exchange and discussions about the project.'
+The workshop is part of the cooperation agreement between DCC/UFMG and Petrobras, as part of the GoDeep - Geoscience Oriented Deep Learning project.
+During the two-day event, the results achieved so far were presented, in addition to knowledge exchange and discussions about the project.'

   - block: image-gallery

     content:
       images:
         - filename: GD-4-7.png
-        - filename: GD-4-1.png
+        - filename: GD-4-8.png
-        - filename: GD-4-2.png
+        - filename: GD-4-6_.png
         - filename: GD-4-3.png
         - filename: GD-4-4.png
+        - filename: GD-4-2.png
-        - filename: GD-4-5.png
+        - filename: GD-4-5_.png

+  - block: image-gallery

+    content:
+      images:
-        - filename: GD-4-6_.png
+        - filename: GD-4-9.png

   - block: markdown
     content: